-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Silicon Laboratories Inc., a Delaware corporation, will be held on April 29, 2004 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Silicon Laboratories Inc., a Delaware corporation, will be held on April 21, 2005 at 9:30 a.m.
 Central Time at the Lady Bird Johnson Wildflower Center, 4801 La Crosse Avenue, Austin, Texas 78739, for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:

-- To elect three Class III directors to serve on the Board of Directors until our 2007 annual meeting of stockholders, or until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as our independent auditors for the fiscal year ending January 1, 2005; and - 3.
-To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. To elect three Class I directors to serve on the Board of Directors until our 2008 annual meeting of stockholders, or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2005; and - 3.
+To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof

-Only stockholders of record at the close of business on March 1, 2004 are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on February 21, 2005 are entitled to notice of and to vote at the Annual Meeting.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at our executive offices.